 - Credit will be granted for college level coursework depending on the community college units earned for each college course.
-Ten (10) high school credits will be awarded upon successful completion of each college course(s) with three (3) units or more unless scholar has elected to complete the course(s) for college credit only.
-If a scholar enrolls in a course for less than 3 units, HS dual credit amount will be determined based upon course evaluation from the College & Career Readiness Counselor.
-No dual credit is awarded for community college courses that are one (1) unit or less. - Scholars will receive the same letter grade for the high school credit as is granted by the college.
+Ten (10) high school credits will be awarded upon successful completion of each college course(s) with three (3) units or more unless a scholar has elected to complete the course(s) for college credit only.
+If a scholar enrolls in a course for less than 3 units, high school dual credit amount will be determined based upon course evaluation from the College & Career Readiness Counselor.
+No high school dual credits will be awarded for community college courses that are one (1) unit or less. - Scholars will receive the same letter grade for the high school credit as is granted by the college.
 Dual credit courses will be calculated as a part of the scholar's regular GPA.
-College level courses will not be weighted for the purpose of appearing on the high school transcript and will be graded on a "4.0 A scale".
-College courses will not carry weighted grade credit on the high school transcript. - Colleges and Universities have their own policies regarding acceptance of dual credit.
-It is the parent's/scholar's responsibility to check with the university regarding acceptance of dual credit. - All course(s) taken at the community college will appear on the scholar's official college credit transcript.
+College level courses will not be weighted for the purpose of appearing on the high school transcript and will be graded on a "4.0 A scale". - Colleges and Universities have their own policies regarding acceptance of dual credit.
+It is the parent's/scholar's responsibility to check with the university regarding acceptance of dual credit

+• All course(s) taken at the community college will appear on the scholar's official college credit transcript.